airpair/git-powered-collaborative-blogging/post.md

 AirPair's whole thesis for existing, is observing a need around the acceleration of software ideas.
 As we make better software faster and faster, we'll need more efficient and powerful ways to express, share and consume the knowledge embedded in our code.

 We're primarily known for connecting developers over video chat for live one-on-one help.
 Our broader mission is to find new ways to create relationships between developers that enable more efficient knowledge share.

-We think we've identified a gap that fits perfectly under why we wake up and come to work.
-Developers already have a universal ***long tail*** Q/A platform - *StackOverflow.com*.
-We have plenty of independent ***short tail*** content providers, who publish official go-to documentation on pure and vanilla use cases with their own Open Source frameworks and proprietary APIs.
-But where is the Wikipedia-like collection of quickstarts, tutorials and usage by example in the trenches?
-We think it doesn't exist yet, because no one has executed a collaborative model.

 We'd like your help playing out an experiment to reproduce for long form technical content what Stackoverflow did for Q/A and Wikipedia did for encyclopedic knowledge.